smansoft/ssl-web-scripts/README.md

         You can change domain name to some other or add some new domain name(s).

-        In practice, you should generate Server key pair, generate Certificate request, sign Server certificate request, using official Authoirised Centres and then import results to srv.sl.p12.
+        In practice, you should generate Server key pair, generate Certificate request, sign Server certificate request, using official Authorized Centers and then import results to srv.sl.p12.

 Please, send your notes and questions to
     mailto:info@smansoft.com